dimitris-t/global-bitcoin-wallet/README.md

 ## How to spend/take the Bitcoin?

 1. Make sure you have a created Bitcoin wallet of your own.
 Create a receiving Bitcoin address.
+Start at https://bitcoin.org/en/getting-started
 2. Import the Global Bitcoin Wallet by recovering the 12-word seed phrase: `art art art art art art art art art art art able`.
 3. When Bitcoin arrives at the Global Bitcoin Wallet, send it your own receiving address you prepared in step 1.